Skin Brushing & Lymphatic Massage

 Our lymphatic system is responsible for important physiological functions.
 It maintains balanced fluid proportions inside and outside of cells, assists in regeneration of tissue, filters foreign substances and debris, and transports hormones and immune cells.
 If the lymphatic system is compromised you see it as edema - swelling - but all those unseen functions are reduced.
 Usually this hydraulic system can repair itself after an injury, but there are situations where manual therapy is used to assist the natural pumping action so that fluid will begin to move again.
 Surgeries, old or new injuries, lack of movement and cosmetic laser procedures can stress or shut down the lymphatic system.

-Manual lymphatic drainage is coursework that trains therapists to assess and feel the subtle rhythm of a lymphatic wave.
+Manual Lymphatic Drainage is a modality that trains therapists to assess and feel the subtle rhythm of a lymphatic wave.
 This hands-on bodywork style uses a very light pumping stroke.
-It’s light, but it actually amplifies the natural fluid wave so that lymph begins to be pulled into the vessels and out of tissues.
-It’s an amazingly effective treatment that re-activates a stagnant system.
-Swelling is often noticeable reduced after just one session.
-(Note, this is not the case for actual lymphedema; lymphedema therapists have more extensive training and the treatment protocol is more rigorous in number of session requirements)
+It’s weight-of-a-nickel light, but it actually amplifies the natural fluid wave so that more lymph fluid begins to be pulled into the vessels and out of surrounding tissues.
+It’s an amazingly effective treatment to re-activate a stagnant system.
+Swelling is often noticeably reduced after just one session.
+(Note, this is not the case for actual lymphedema; lymphedema therapists have more extensive training and the treatment protocol is more rigorous in number of session requirements.)

 When clients come in for any kind of muscle ache or ongoing soft-tissue pain, I always teach about lymphatic work because so many people have never heard of it.
-It’s such effective and powerful work that I want everyone to have heard of it.
-I want them to know (and tell others!) that they don’t have to walk around with an old ankle injury that has remained ‘puffy’ for a long time.
-I want them to know that LDT is a therapy that will be necessary after node dissections in breast cancer patients because physicians do not always explain about this.
-I want my clients to have heard of the technique, consider trying a session, and be aware that it is a technique that can be taught so that clients can continue it as self-care.
+It’s effective and powerful as a bodywork technique, and I want client’s to know that they don’t have to walk around with an old ankle injury that has remained ‘puffy’ for a long time.
+I want them to know that LDT is a therapy that will be necessary after node dissections in breast cancer patients.
+And I want my clients to have heard of the technique, consider trying a session, and be aware that it can be taught as self-care.
 This is information that clients are too often surprised to hear about for the first time if they find their way to massage work after an injury that won’t stop swelling or after a mastectomy or lumpectomy.
-That’s changing a bit over the 20 years I’ve practiced, but I still consider it a personal PR mission.
+Lack of awareness isn’t the same as lack of efficacy - many kinds of effective treatments have been housed as ‘alternative’ here in the U.S. when actually there’s much research that puts them square into the medical camp.
+In a way, this is a benefit because if they were housed under ‘real’ medicine, massage therapist’s wouldn’t have access to the training.

 Lymphatic drainage work is practiced standardly in Europe and South America after any surgery.
 Doctors and PT’s do utilize it in the U.S., but not standardly.
 Aestheticians train in LDT in order to plump the skin and rejuvenate it.
-Like massage in general, it seems it is a kind of bodywork that has become housed under the ‘indulgence’ category of going to the spa for a me-day.
-Massage and lymphatic bodywork both offer more to our well-being than how self-care is currently marketed as a way to escape.
+Massage and lymphatic bodywork both offer more for well-being than how self-care is currently marketed as a ‘way to escape’.
 For that matter, spas themselves offer more to well-being than the typical limited narrative of ‘indulgence’.

 Skin Brushing

 The second level is of benefit for the underlying lymphatic vessels.
 Most of our lymph vessels (fine as a single hair) are superficial.
 About 70% are just below the layers of skin.
 We do have deeper lymphatic vessels, especially in the abdominal organ area, but it’s the surface lymphatics that are given a little boost when we practice skin brushing.
 Keeping the lymphatics ‘exercised’ by brushing the skin, gives them the same promotion described above in the section about manual LDT.
-A good brushing can add amazing benefits to your physical health; it’s inexpensive and feels great. (and if you’re curious about the deeper lymphatic system, your deep breathing practice and your commitment to movement will take care of that)
+Daily skin brushing adds amazing benefits to your physical health since this system houses our immune cells and our hormones.
+For deeper lymphatic vessels, deep breathing and movement keep them fit.

 Directions